 We will have a designated quiet sleeping area on site, and you are encouraged to bring sleeping bags, blankets, pillows, toiletries, and anything else you need to sleep.
 There are no showers at the venue, so please be prepared to go without showering unless you have other accommodations.

 There is a maximum of 4 people per team.
 Once the idea brainstorming session is done, there will be an open mic and networking time to find a team.
-Everyone registered will also be invited to the VolHacks Slack team prior to the hackathon in order to network and discuss ideas.
+Everyone registered will also be invited to the VolHacks Discord server prior to the hackathon in order to network and discuss ideas.

 Yes!
 VolHacks is not just software!
 The Hardware Lab is an area where you can borrow hardware you need to create your hack, using your government issued ID.
 Feel free to bring your own hardware or send suggestions on what feel you would like to use.
 You can review a list of hardware lab here.

 Nope, we are not a lock-in.
 We realize that 36 hours is a long time, and that some people might have other commitments during that time.
 Feel free to stay and leave as you choose.

 No worries at all.
 We will be providing mentors during the hackathon and running workshops.
 We will also have a Discord server for anyone to get help at during the hackathon.
 You don't need to be good at writing code or building things, this is a learning experience and chance to have fun above everything else!